DataCueCo/datacue-magento-2/README.md

 ## Before You Start

 - For the most up-to-date install instructions, read our [DataCue guide for Magento 2](https://help.datacue.co/magento/installation.html).
+- This module is does NOT support Magento 1.

 ## Installation and Setup

-**Here’s a brief overview of this multi-step process.
-(The installation process must be completed at the command line)**
+Here’s a brief overview of this multi-step process.
+The installation process **must be completed at the command line.**

 - Go to the root directory of Magento 2.
 - Run `composer require datacue/magento_module`.